webgpu/webgpufundamentals/webgpu/lessons/webgpu-compatibility-mode.md

 We have a function `createTextureFromSources` that we pass sources to and it creates a texture.
 It was always creating a `'2d'` texture since in core we can view a `'2d'` texture with 6 layers as a cubemap.
-Instead, we need to make it so we can pass in a viewDimension and/or a dimension so that when we create the texture we can tell compatibility mode how we will view it.
+Instead, we need to make it so we can pass in a textureBindingViewDimension and/or a dimension so that when we create the texture we can tell compatibility mode how we will view it.